The Simpsons season 3

-The third season of the American animated television series The Simpsons originally aired on the Fox network between September 19, 1991, and August 27, 1992.
-The showrunners for the third production season were Al Jean and Mike Reiss who executive produced 22 episodes for the season, while two other episodes were produced by James L. Brooks, Matt Groening, and Sam Simon, with it being produced by Gracie Films and 20th Century Fox Television.
+The third season of the American animated sitcom The Simpsons aired on Fox between September 19, 1991 and August 27, 1992.
+The showrunners for the third production season were Al Jean and Mike Reiss who executive produced 22 episodes for the season, while two other episodes were produced by James L. Brooks, Matt Groening, and Sam Simon.
 An additional episode, "Brother, Can You Spare Two Dimes?", aired on August 27, 1992, after the official end of the third season and is included on the Season 3 DVD set.
 Season three won six Primetime Emmy Awards for "Outstanding Voice-Over Performance" and also received a nomination for "Outstanding Animated Program" for the episode "Radio Bart".
 The complete season was released on DVD in Region 1 on August 26, 2003, Region 2 on October 6, 2003, and in Region 4 on October 22, 2003.

 Production

 Al Jean and Mike Reiss, who had written for The Simpsons since the start of the show, took over as showrunners this season.
 Their first episode as showrunners was "Mr. Lisa Goes to Washington" and they felt a lot of pressure about running the show.
 They also ran the following season and Jean would return as executive producer in season 13.
 There were two episodes, "Kamp Krusty" and "A Streetcar Named Marge", that were produced at the same time, but aired during season four as holdover episodes.
 Two episodes that aired during this season, "Stark Raving Dad" and "When Flanders Failed", were executive produced during the previous season by James L. Brooks, Matt Groening and Sam Simon.

 Carlos Baeza and Jeffrey Lynch received their first directing credits this season.
 Alan Smart, an assistant director and layout artist, would receive his only directing credit.
 One-time writers from this season include Robert Cohen, Howard Gewirtz, Ken Levine and David Isaacs.
-Bill Oakley and Josh Weinstein, who would later become executive producers, became a part of the writing staff to replace Jay Kogen and Wallace Wolodarsky both of whom had decided to leave the next season.
+Bill Oakley and Josh Weinstein, who would later become story editors, became a part of the writing staff to replace Jay Kogen and Wallace Wolodarsky both of whom had decided to leave the next season.
 The current arrangement of the theme song by music composer Alf Clausen was introduced during this season, corresponding with the show now being produced and broadcast in Dolby Surround.

 A crossover episode with the live-action sitcom Thirtysomething, titled "Thirtysimpsons", was written by David M. Stern for this season, but was never produced because it "never seemed to work".
 The crossover would involve Homer meeting a group of Yuppies and hanging out with them.